Art in Dallas

-The Dallas Museum of Art is a major Museum which houses a large collection from diverse cultures and many centuries.
-Located in the Arts District, it offers many opportunities to the community through events, collections, and exhibitions.
-Other opportunities such as internships and artist awards are a few other unique programs offered through the DMA to young upcoming artists.
+The Dallas Museum of Art is a major museum that houses a large collection from diverse cultures and many centuries.
+Located in the Arts District, it offers numerous opportunities to the community through events, collections and exhibitions.
+Other opportunities such as internships and artist awards are a few other unique programs offered through the DMA to young, upcoming artists.

 The Nasher Sculpture Center, designed by Renzo Piano, houses a wonderful collection of modern and contemporary sculpture.
-Also well known for its beautiful sculpture garden, the Nasher is a wonderful Dallas resource.
+Also well known for its beautiful sculpture garden, the Nasher is an outstanding Dallas resource.

-The Modern Art Museum of Fort Worth, created by architect Tadao Ando, shows an impressive collection of post-1945 paintings, sculptures, photographs, and video art.
-Besides its wonderful exhibitions and collection, it offers an engaging lecture series providing a wonderful opportunity to local students.
+The Modern Art Museum of Fort Worth, created by architect Tadao Ando, shows an impressive collection of post-1945 paintings, sculptures, photographs and video art.
+Besides its notable exhibitions and collection, it offers an engaging lecture series providing a wonderful opportunity to local students.

-The Kimbell Art Museum offers a small but outstanding collection of European, Asian, Latin American, and African Art, and is housed in Louis Kahn’s seminal building.
-Located directly across from the Modern, these two museums together provide Fort Worth with an outstanding art and cultural resource and experience.
+The Kimbell Art Museum offers a small but outstanding collection of European, Asian, Latin American and African Art, and is housed in Louis Kahn’s seminal building.
+It is located directly across from the Ft.
+Worth Modern, and these two museums together provide Fort Worth with an outstanding art and cultural resource and experience.

 The Amon Carter Museum of American Art is located across from the Ft.
-Worth Modern and Kimball.
+Worth Modern and Kimbell.
 This museum is housed in a recently expanded Philip Johnson building, and has one of the world’s best collections of American photography and a very strong collection of American paintings and sculpture.
-Offering an array of exhibitions, publications, and programs the Amon Carter seeks to connect visitors with masterworks of American Art.
+Offering an array of exhibitions, publications, and programs, the Amon Carter seeks to connect visitors with masterworks of American art.

 Gallery and Art Spaces

-Reading Room is a project space dedicated to the intersection of visual and text-based culture though exhibitions, readings, and performances.
+The Reading Room is a project space dedicated to the intersection of visual and text-based culture though exhibitions, readings and performances.

 Fort Worth Contemporary Arts offers a platform for innovative contemporary art from an international context.
-Its regular changing exhibition program seeks to reflect significant developments in art and its critical reception.
+Its regularly changing exhibition program seeks to reflect significant developments in art and their critical reception.
 Fort Worth Contemporary Arts is part of The Art Galleries at TCU.

-The Public Trust is a contemporary art gallery located in Deep Ellum, which prides itself on showcasing the talents of working artists, musicians and designers from all over the country.
+The Public Trust is a contemporary art gallery, which prides itself on showcasing the talents of working artists, musicians and designers from all over the country.

 Marty Walker Gallery is committed to exhibiting contemporary art focused on inventive use of materials and/or process-oriented works as well as outstanding works in video, photography, sculpture and painting.

-Since Conduit Gallery's inception in 1984, the focus of Conduit Gallery has been to forge a link between contemporary artists’ work and the public.
+Since Conduit Gallery's inception in 1984, its focus has been to forge a link between contemporary artists’ work and the public.
 The gallery represents established mid-career artists and young, new talent.
-The program includes three exhibitions which run concurrently, including the Project Room, committed to showing works by artists not represented, often experimental or small.
+The program includes three exhibitions that run concurrently, including in the Project Room, committed to showing works – often experimental or small – by artists not represented.

 Barry Whistler Gallery, established in 1985, primarily focuses on Texas artists exhibiting and selling contemporary paintings, sculptures, prints, drawings, and photography as well as installation and performance works.

-Galleri Urbane Marfa+ Dallas is a leader in the presentation and promotion of contemporary art in Marfa and Dallas, TX.
-The Dallas showroom is an extension of their main gallery in Marfa, TX.
-They present work of emerging and mid career artists in painting, sculpture, photography and conceptual work that is both visually and intellectually stimulating.
+Galleri Urbane Marfa+ Dallas is a leader in the presentation and promotion of contemporary art in both Marfa and Dallas, Texas.
+The Dallas showroom is an extension of their main gallery in Marfa.
+They present work of emerging and mid-career artists in painting, sculpture, photography and conceptual work that is both visually and intellectually stimulating.

-Valley House Gallery and Sculpture Garden, a modernist-style gallery, along with a beautiful 4+ acre sculpture garden, is located in its original North Dallas location.
+Valley House Gallery and Sculpture Garden, a modernist-style gallery, along with a beautiful 4-plus-acre sculpture garden, is situated in its original North Dallas location.
 Valley House Gallery represents established and emerging contemporary artists working in traditional media (including painting, sculpture, works on paper, and photography.)
 The gallery also deals in 19th and 20th century American and European art, and specializes in reintroducing significant Early Texas art.

 The Rachofsky House was designed by Richard Meier to showcase and rotate this extensive contemporary art collection.

-The Power Station is a not-for-profit initiative dedicated to providing a platform for ambitious contemporary art projects in Dallas, Texas.
-Housed in a Power & Light building constructed in 1920, artists are invited to respond to the raw character of the architecture, offering an alternative to the traditional gallery and museum context.
-Geared toward an international audience and most immediately, the community of Dallas, the bold programming serves as a catalyst to provocate public discourse around art and culture.
+The Power Station is a not-for-profit initiative dedicated to providing a platform for ambitious contemporary art projects in Dallas.
+Housed in a Power & Light building constructed in 1920, it invites artists to respond to the raw character of the architecture, offering an alternative to the traditional gallery and museum context.
+Geared toward an international audience and most immediately, the community of Dallas, the bold programming serves as a catalyst to provoke public discourse around art and culture.